vipaprof/ansible_auto_infra/README.md

 > Overall This project on Ansible was a great learning experience and I will be sure to write better playbooks in coming Future.

-`DYR - Dont Repeat Yourself` If you are going to do it something more than once just automate it, you can use Ansible.
+`DRY - Dont Repeat Yourself` If you are going to do it something more than once just automate it, you can use Ansible.